The Transport Assessment will include an audit and appraisal of the following:

 Appraising the Impact of the Proposed Development

-The potential impacts of the development proposal should be assessed against the principles of the National Planning Policy Framework (NPPF) at paragraph 108, which seeks to promote the use of sustainable transport in the development process.
+The potential impacts of the development proposal should be assessed against the principles of the National Planning Policy Framework (NPPF) which seeks to promote the use of sustainable transport in the development process.
 It ensures that consideration has been given to: -

 - Appropriate opportunities to promote sustainable transport modes can be – or have been – taken up, given the type of development and its location;